Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/pap/_index.md

 ---
 title: Policy Administration Point
 linktitle: PAP
-description: The Policy Administration Point is responsible for creating and modifying the different authorization policies used by the PDP:
+description: The Policy Administration Point is responsible for creating and modifying the different authorization policies used by the PDP
 tags: [architecture, security, authorization, xacml]
 ---

 In Altinn Platform there is currently no Policy Administration Point functionality, but Altinn Platform provides functionality used by the other Policy Administration Points in Altinn 3.
+The PRP provides API for storing policies and retrieving them.

 ### Policy Administration Point for applications